Iowa City, IA

 When you visit the landfill:

-- Separate garbage from recycling and composting items.
-Cardboard, appliances, TV and computer monitors, oil, batteries, yard waste, and tires and not allowed to be landfilled.
+- Cardboard, appliances, TV and computer monitors, oil, batteries, yard waste, and tires are not allowed to be landfilled.

-- Secure your loads so that items do not blow out of vehicles.
-Vehicles with unsecured loads will receive one warning without charge.
+- Vehicles with unsecured loads will receive one warning without charge.
 Each subsequent violation is a $50 fee.

 - Vehicles with trailer loads of garbage are expected to go down into the landfill to unload.
-Please plan accordingly.

 - Any loads with burned material, including burn barrels, must have been fully extinguished for at least 30 days in order to dispose of the material.